ut-amrl/codebotler/README.md

     an output file named `starcoder_completions.jsonl`.
 It assumes default values for temperature (0.2), top-p (0.9), and num-completions (20), to generate 20 programs for each task --- this will suffice for pass@1 evaluation.

-2. Evaluate the generated programs using the following command:
+    If you would rather not re-run inference, we have included saved output from every model in the `completions/` directory as a zip file.
+You can simply run.
     ```shell
-    python3 roboeval.py --evaluate --generate-output starcoder_completions.jsonl --evaluate-output starcoder_eval.jsonl
+    cd completions
+    unzip -d {Program-Completion} {Program-Completion}.zip
     ```
-    This will evaluate the generated programs from the previous step, and save all the evaluation results in an output file named `starcoder_eval.jsonl`.

-    If you would rather not re-run inference, we have included saved output from every model in the `benchmark/evaluator` directory.
     For example, you can run:

     ```shell
-    python3 roboeval.py --evaluate --generate-output benchmark/evaluator/starcoder_completions.jsonl --evaluate-output starcoder_eval.jsonl
+    cd completions
+    unzip -d gpt4 gpt4.zip
     ```
+2. Evaluate the generated programs using the following command:
+    ```shell
+    python3 roboeval.py --evaluate --generate-output {Your-Path-Program-Completion-Directory} --evaluate-output {Your-Path-Evaluation-Result-File-Name}
+    ```
+    For example:
+    ```shell
+    python3 roboeval.py --evaluate --generate-output completions/gpt4/ --evaluate-output benchmark/evaluations/gpt4_fix --simulation-timeout 16
+    ```

+    This will evaluate the generated programs from the previous step, and save all the evaluation results in an python file.

 3. Finally, you can compute pass rates for every task:
     ```shell
     python3 pass_k.py starcoder_eval.jsonl